nelnetbusinesssolutions/Dev/README.md

-Enter your CSS for the Dev Site in the appropriate files.
+Enter your code for the Dev Site in the appropriate files.